ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/setup_en.md

 ## Where do I get a config file?

-The [Player Settings](/games/Dark%20Souls%20III/player-settings) page on the website allows you to configure your personal settings and export them into a config file.
+The [Player Options](/games/Dark%20Souls%20III/player-options) page on the website allows you to configure your personal options and export them into a config file.